 Do you know?
 Restaurant Menu Card Design can be used as a self-branding tool.
 Extraordinary menus work for mouth-publicity.
 The result is you have to spend less on marketing as walk-ins will automatically increase.

 8. The Minimalist One

 Some things are better displayed as minimal.
-This could be tried when you sell something very common that don’t need any introduction then it’s the best fit for you.
+This could be tried when you sell something very common that doesn’t need any introduction then it’s the best fit for you.

-A single to no-graphic will also do & you won’t regret adding any since your menu card design is enough for the professional appeal.
-Even if you are selling Chinese on the street, this will give a smarter look.
+A single to no graphic will also do & you won’t regret adding any since your menu card design is enough for the professional appeal.
+Even if you are selling Chinese on the street, this will give you a smarter look.

-Moreover, it will be ready with the least time and efforts and that’s all you desire, isn’t it?
+Moreover, it will be ready with the least time and effort and that’s all you desire, isn’t it?
 It’s the coolest DIY approach.

 Besides having the regular menu on the table, there are times when your kitchen cooks festive special items or seasonal exclusives.
 You don’t want to list these items permanently.